June 17, 2021

 If you get too familiar with just one person’s English (like your teacher), or just one accent, you’ll have a harder time using English in real life, where you’ll be faced with different accents from around the world (both native and non-native speakers).

 This is actually one of the principal ideas behind Hey Lady!
 Searching for English classes with native speakers is great, but the reality of the multicultural world that we live in, is that many of the people you’ll speak English with won’t be native speakers.
-By chatting with ladies from all over the world, you’ll familiarize yourself with many different accents.
+By chatting with ladies from all over the world, you’ll familiarise yourself with many different accents.
 You’ll train your ear and drastically improve your listening skills.

 Tip!
 Sometimes it’s hard to understand conversations with ladies who have different accents than you might be used to.
 You may be tempted to just nod your head and pretend like you are perfectly following what is being said but strategy often backfires when you are asked to give your opinion on the topic at hand.
 Remember that it’s (almost) always appropriate to ask someone to repeat themselves and to check your understanding by paraphrasing and using our comprehension checking questions to make sure you’re catching the most important parts of the conversation.